markusw17/markusw17/README.md

 - 👋 Hi, I’m @markusw17
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning something about github ...

 <!---
 markusw17/markusw17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.